bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 }
 </style>

-#### This document is a compliment to the README in [the Github repository](https://github.com/bbenchoff/OrthoRoute).
+#### This document is a complement to the README in [the Github repository](https://github.com/bbenchoff/OrthoRoute).
 The README provides information about performance, capabilities, and tests.
 This document reflects more on the why and how.

 ## Project Overview

 **OrthoRoute** is a GPU-accelerated PCB autorouter, designed for parallel routing of massive circuit boards.
 Unlike most autorouters such as [Altium Situs](https://www.altium.com/documentation/altium-designer/automated-board-layout-situs-topological-autorouter), [FreeRouting](https://freerouting.org/), and a dozen EE-focused B2B SaaS startups, OrthoRoute uses GPUs for parallelizing the task of connecting pads with traces.

 OrthoRoute uses a unique routing technique borrowed from FPGA fabric routers.
 Instead of drawing individual traces, it first creates a 3-dimensional lattice of traces on multiple layers.
 Algorithms borrowed from the FPGA and VLSI world are used to connect individual pads.
-This is unlike any other autorouter you've ever seen.
+Unlike push-and-shove routers, OrthoRoute pre-lays a Manhattan lattice and uses a negotiated-congestion FPGA router (PathFinder) to converge.

 OrthoRoute is designed as a KiCad plugin, and heavily leverages the new [KiCad IPC API](https://dev-docs.kicad.org/en/apis-and-binding/ipc-api/) and [kicad-python](https://docs.kicad.org/kicad-python-main/index.html) bindings for the IPC API.